Peter Bleksley’s search for one of Britain’s most wanted fugitives

 Who Should I call with Information ?

-If you have information about Kevin Parle’s whereabouts, you can contact Peter directly on 07908 617694 or call Crimestoppers on 0800555111.
+If you have information about Kevin Parle’s whereabouts, you can contact Peter by using the contact page on this website, via any of his social media accounts, or you can call Crimestoppers on 0800555111.
 Whichever way you choose to report, you will remain anonymous.

 Who is Peter Bleksley ?

-Detective of 20 years, and more recently known as The Chief from Channel 4’s hit show Hunted, Peter Bleksley is a fugitive hunter who, from Monday 29th April, will be turning his attention to hunting down the UK’s most wanted man, Kevin Parle.
+Police detective of more than 20 years, and more recently known as The Chief from Channel 4’s hit show Hunted, Peter Bleksley is a fugitive hunter, author and broadcaster who, since Monday 29th April 2019, has been hunting down the UK’s most wanted man, Kevin Parle.

 Won't Parle know he's being hunted with this publicity ?